alexaan92000/TipCalc/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+The biggest challenge that occured while workig on the app was the animation component.

 ## Credits